-The U of A Rich Mountain Upward Bound Classic (UBCL) and Upward Bound Math/Science (UBMS) programs provide fundamental support to high school freshman, sophomores, juniors and seniors prepare for higher education.
+The U of A Rich Mountain Upward Bound Classic (UBCL) and Upward Bound Math/Science (UBMS) programs provide fundamental support to high school freshmen, sophomores, juniors, and seniors preparing for higher education.
 Upward Bound provides opportunities for participants who are low-income and potential first-generation college students.
-UBMS differs from UBCL in that students in the UBMS program are provided the opportunity to concentrate on careers and majors specifically in math and science.
+UBMS differs from UBCL in that students in the UBMS program are provided the opportunity to concentrate on careers and majors in math and science.

 To receive free services, a student must: